 Omnichannel marketing is the integration of physical and digital marketing tactics with the goal of creating a cohesive and memorable brand experience.
-For example, say you are shopping in a local boutique and you give your email address at checkout to stay up to date on the newest arrivals.
+Let’s say you are shopping in a local boutique and you give your email address at checkout to stay up-to-date on the newest arrivals.
 Then, when you get home a few hours later, you receive an email from the same boutique with a new member’s offer of 25% off if you follow its Instagram account.

 Suddenly, you are seeing this brand all over your day-to-day life—from your email to your social media, as well as when you’re out shopping.
 As a byproduct, you become a regular customer and begin looking to this boutique for your clothing needs.